tdulcet/Server-Status/README.md

 * Add support for more IP geolocation databases (see [here](https://gitlab.com/tdulcet/ip-geolocation-dbs#contributing))
 * Improve the performance
 * Show the server location on a globe
-* Show a list of the number of requests for each country for all pages (suggested by Daniel Connelly)
+* Show a list of the number of connections for each country for all pages (see [bug 1796768](https://bugzilla.mozilla.org/show_bug.cgi?id=1796768), suggested by Daniel Connelly)
 * Show requests that occurred outside a tab
 * Allow installing in Firefox for Android from AMO (see [here](https://github.com/mozilla-mobile/fenix/issues/20736)) and sync settings (see [bug 1625257](https://bugzilla.mozilla.org/show_bug.cgi?id=1625257))
 * Add support for Chromium